gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

         sleep(300)

-| In the code below, each number in the list is displayed.
+| In the code below, each number in the list is displayed via a for-loop.
+| The sleep is placed within the for-loop to create a short delay before the next number is shown.

 .. code-block:: python